andmm/live-bomb/README.md

 # Live Bomb!
-> Live Bomb is a Chrome extension that notifies you when there's a live video on [GiantBomb.com](http://www.giantbomb.com) and lets you keep tabs on the schedule of upcoming videos, articles, podcasts, and streams.
+> Live Bomb is a Chrome extension that notifies you when there's a live video on [GiantBomb.com](http://www.giantbomb.com) and lets you follow the schedule of upcoming videos, articles, podcasts, and streams.

 **Please note that [Chaser324/live-bomb][mainrepo] is currently the active main repo for this project.
 Submit issues and pull requests there.**